gihanmarasingha/autogradinglean/README.md

 from your student record system.
 The grades in the this snapshot takes the maximum of the autograded mark together with the manual mark from `grades.csv`.

-I f you edit `grades.csv` with manual mark, you must re-run the autograder to create a new snapshot grade file.
+If you edit `grades.csv` with manual mark, you must re-run the autograder to create a new snapshot grade file.

+### Manual marking

+This is a suggested workflow for manual grading, based on the Lean autograder.

+First open an assignment's `grades.csv` file using Microsoft Excel.
+Select all columns and filter.
+Sort by `grade` (ascending) and then filter out submissions with a `commit_count` of 0.
+These are students who didn't submit any work.

+You are left with candidates who submitted, ordered by grade.
+Typically, you will manually grade those students who scored 0.
+Use the `github_username` column to identify students in the `student_repos` subfolder of the assignment folder.

+Open the candidate's folder (say in VSCode) and determine the grade.
+Add this in the `manual_grade` column of the csv file, together with any comment.

 ## GitHubClassroomManager